 \section{Introduction}

-Hierarchical models are frequently used in various fields, for instance in astronomy (weak lensing \cite{alsing2016hierarchical,sellentin2018skewed}, cosmic microwave background (CMB) temperature maps \cite{eriksen2004power}, gravitational waves \cite{cornish2015bayeswave}), in statistical physics (the Dyson hierarchical model \cite{monthus2011critical}), in environmental sciences (predicting the spread of ecological processes \cite{wikle2003:eco}) and in medicine (spatial modelling of fMRI data \cite{bowman2008bayesian}).
-Hierarchical models specify a data-generating process in multiple layers, which yields great modelling flexibility.
-The connections between the layers are often non-linear, governed by some (system of) partial differential equations.
-This complex structure imposes analytical and computational challenges.
+Hierarchical models are widely used across various fields, such as astronomy (weak lensing \cite{alsing2016hierarchical,sellentin2018skewed}, cosmic microwave background temperature maps \cite{eriksen2004power}, gravitational waves \cite{cornish2015bayeswave}), statistical physics (the Dyson hierarchical model \cite{monthus2011critical}), environmental sciences (predicting the spread of ecological processes \cite{wikle2003:eco}) and medicine (spatial modelling of fMRI data \cite{bowman2008bayesian}).
+These models define a data-generating process in multiple layers, offering great flexibility in modeling.
+The connections between the layers are often non-linear and governed by partial differential equations (PDEs), which introduces significant analytical and computational challenges.

-The goal is to make inference on aspects of the hierarchical process.
-The direct application of exact methods for inference is typically computationally overly expensive or even infeasible.
-Therefore, in practice often a surrogate, approximate likelihood is considered instead of the likelihood of the multilayer data-generating structure.
-For computational convenience and easy interpretation, misspecified Gaussian likelihoods are popular.
-However, using the simplified likelihood results in information loss and may lead to inaccurate error bands.
-Although in practice one is aware of the inaccuracy of the misspecified hierarchical procedures, these are typically used without rigorous theoretical guarantees or understanding of their limitations.
-This sometimes results in contradictory results.
+The objective is to infer aspects of the hierarchical process.
+Directly applying exact methods for inference is usually computationally prohibitive or infeasible.
+Therefore, surrogate or approximate likelihoods are often used instead of the exact likelihood of the multilayer data-generating structure.
+Misspecified Gaussian likelihoods are popular for their computational convenience and ease of interpretation.
+However, this simplification results in information loss and may lead to inaccurate error estimates.
+Despite the known inaccuracies of these misspecified methods, they are often used without rigorous theoretical guarantees, sometimes leading to contradictory results.